StephenSorriaux/kazoo/docs/basic_usage.rst

 <http://wiki.apache.org/hadoop/ZooKeeper/GSoCReadOnlyMode>`_.
 This mode
 must be turned on for the servers in the Zookeeper cluster for the client to utilize it.
-To use this mode with Kazoo, the :class:`~kazoo.client.KazooClient` should be called with the `read_only` option set to `True`.
+To use this mode with Kazoo, the :class:`~kazoo_sasl.client.KazooClient` should be called with the `read_only` option set to `True`.
 This will let the client connect to a Zookeeper node that has gone read-only, and the client will continue to scan for other nodes that are read-write.

 .. code-block:: python

-    from kazoo.client import KazooClient
+    from kazoo_sasl.client import KazooClient

     zk = KazooClient(hosts='127.0.0.1:2181', read_only=True)
     zk.start()

-A new attribute on :class:`~kazoo.protocol.states.KeeperState` has been added, `CONNECTED_RO`.
+A new attribute on :class:`~kazoo_sasl.protocol.states.KeeperState` has been added, `CONNECTED_RO`.
 The connection states above are still valid, however upon `CONNECTED`, you will need to check the clients non- simplified state to see if the connection is `CONNECTED_RO`.
 For